ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vsan.md

 {: #vum-updating-vsan-config-vcsa-proxy}

 1. From your jump server web browser, connect to the VCSA Management Interface `https://<vCenter ip>:5480`
-2. Using the credentials from the IC4VS Console, log in to the VCSA Management Interface as root.
+2. Using the credentials from the IBM Cloud for VMware Solutions console, log in to the VCSA Management Interface as root.
 3. In the vCenter Server Appliance Management Interface, click **Networking** and click **Manage**.
 4. To configure a proxy server, in the Proxy Settings pane, click **Edit**.
 5. Select **Use a Proxy Server**, enter the proxy server settings, and click **OK**.